How to write a Cover Letter for submission

-- Make reference at the start to the title, journal scope, and why your article is relevant.
+- Scope: Make reference at the start to the title, journal scope and why your article is relevant.
 This is crucial as it will ‘flag up’ to the journal whether or not your article is likely to be within the aims and scope of the journal.

-- Ensure that your paper has not been submitted to another journal – a general ‘rule’ is that journals do not consider papers which are under review by other journals.
+- Submission ethics: Ensure that your paper has not been submitted to another journal, which will be a case of duplicate submission.
+A general ‘rule’ is that journals do not consider papers which are under review by other journals.

-A useful template from the SPIE (spie.org) is pasted below.
+A useful template from SPIE is provided below.
 This offers a good starting point for your cover letter and may help to guide you on the main criteria to follow:

 Dear Dr. [Editor name],